The Pros and Cons of Debt Settlements

 Stopping payment on a debt means you could face late fees and accruing interest.
 Additionally, just because a creditor agrees to lower the amount you owe doesn’t mean you’re free and clear on that particular debt.
 Forgiven debt could be considered taxable income on your federal taxes.

 Do-It-Yourself Debt Settlement

-A commonly unknown but important fact is this: There is nothing a debt settlement provider can do to help you that you can’t do yourself.
+A commonly unknown but important fact is this: You can negotiate a debt settlement by yourself in the same way a debt settlement provider can.
 While they may claim to know legal secrets, or have special relationships or concessions with creditors, they don’t.
 There are no magic tricks, loopholes or other methods they can legally provide.